wesleyscholl/github-jira-pr-script/README.md

 17. Adding a label to categorize your pull request as a Story, Bug, QA, UAT, etc. (Optional)

 # Requirements
-To use the pull request script, you’ll need to install, create, or configure the following:

 | Name | Description | Link, Location, or Command |
 | --- | --- | --- |